 Hello everybody!

-I just read this thread once more as I have the same roots coming out of the CSA movement in german speaking little Austria searching for the right tool to push the Solidarity Based Food System (SFS) - I like this term that @yova used :slight_smile: - especially in terms of food distribution and supporting marketing needs.
+I just read this thread once more as I have the same roots coming out of the CSA movement in german speaking little Austria searching for the right tool to push the Solidarity Based Food System (SFS) - I like this term that @yova used - especially in terms of food distribution and supporting marketing needs.

 In the last few months of doing research about the different targets to follow I came to love the targets of OFN most!
 I was very happy to have had two meetings with Nick to make the first steps in getting to know the OFN tool!
 Thanks again, Nick!